-During the week of June 8th, the S&P 500 index rose to the point where year-to-date total returns were 0.00%.
-The index that tracks large publicly-traded US companies wasn’t quite up to where it was when it started to fall in February, but it did recover enough to get back to January 1 levels.
-Since last week, the stock market has erased some of its recovery, but overall, markets are much higher than their lows.
+During the week of June 8, 2020, the S&P 500 index rose to the point where year-to-date total returns were 0.00%.
+The index that tracks large publicly-traded US companies wasn’t quite up to where it was when it started to fall in February.
+But it did recover enough to get back to January 1 levels.
+Since last week, the stock market has erased some of its recovery.
+Overall, however, markets are much higher than their lows.

 That’s quite a rebound.
 In March, large-cap stocks were down 34% on the year.
 We were officially in a bear market (defined as being down 20% off of recent highs).
-Historically, the average bear market has lasted about a year and half, and the average recovery has taken two years and two months, which is reflected in the chart below.
+Historically, the average bear market has lasted about a year and half.
+And the average recovery has taken two years and two months.
+This is reflected in the chart below.

 This year’s bear market and recovery look to be much shorter than average.
-When measuring stocks by the Dow Jones Industrial Average, the bear market only lasted 22 days – technically, the shortest-ever bear market.
+When measuring stocks by the Dow Jones Industrial Average, the bear market only lasted 22 days.
+Technically, this is the shortest-ever bear market.
 And while we haven’t yet recovered to February highs, and we don’t know what will happen tomorrow (or any day) in the stock market, the stock market is rebounding quickly.

 A few months ago, we didn’t know how quickly things might rebound.
 Near the beginning of March, the S&P 500 was down about 12%.
 Many investors started getting anxious, if they weren’t already.
 We started having conversations with clients about staying invested, sticking to their chosen allocation, and not trying to time the markets.
 When markets are down 10% or 15%, those conversations are important, real, and fruitful.
 But they’re fairly calm.
 For most investors, if their portfolio doesn’t have too much risk compared to what they can mentally tolerate, it’s not super challenging to stay the course.